 Keeping the whole family entertained is easy here, with a number of attractions suitable for all ages.
 Palmitos Park in Maspalomas is a famous animal park with incredible shows which are often loved by children and parents, the exciting dolphin show is a highlight.
 Other options for family days out include a range of boat trips around the spectacular coast, scuba diving or snorkelling in Puerto Rico or taking in the flora at the free of charge Jardin Canario botanical garden.

-The third largest of the Canary Islands is home to some of Europe’s best beaches.
+The third largest of the Canary Islands are home to some of Europe’s best beaches.
 Playa Del Ingles is an incredibly popular choice with its white sand, water sports and proximity to a large shopping centre, snack bars and pubs it is the ideal choice for a family day by the sea.
-There are also options for those looking for something quieter, such as the secluded and charming Playa Taurito on the south west coast.
+There are also options for those looking for something quieter, such as the secluded and charming Playa Taurito on the south-west coast.

 For many, the lively nightlife is the greatest draw to the island.
-The south coast is the place to go to dance late in to the night.
+The south coast is the place to go dancing late into the night.
 Playa Del Ingles is the most popular clubbing resort on the island and offers countless bars and clubs.
 It is known for the best deals and is perfect for young holiday goers.
 The gay scene there is one of the most prominent in Europe and plays host to friendly venues and popular drag shows.
-For a classier feel, try Maspalomas where more high end bars can be found.
+For a classier feel, try Maspalomas where more high-end bars can be found.

 Gran Canaria’s cosmopolitan and vibrant image is well known, but there is another side to the beautiful island.
 Las Palmas, the largest city on the island, boasts its most interesting cultural sights and a taste of Canarian life.
 The capital city is home to a number of fascinating museums and galleries.
 Visitors can browse a vast collection of Canary archaeological exhibits at Museo Canario or explore the history of the Islands at Casa Museo de Colón.
 Art enthusiasts should also take the opportunity to see some of the finest pieces the Islands have to offer at the Atlantic Centre for modern art.